-- 1. The employee has the right to the assistance of a representative in the preparation of his/her written grievance, and to represent him/her in formal grievance meetings.
+- 1. The employee has the right to the assistance of a representative in the preparation of their written grievance, and to represent him/her in formal grievance meetings.
 The grievant may be required by either party to be present in meetings with Court Management for purposes of discussing the grievance. - 2.
-A Court employee selected as a representative in a grievance is required to obtain the permission from his immediate supervisor to absent himself from duties to attend the grievance meeting.
-The employee representative shall give his supervisor reasonable advance notice to ensure that his absence will not unduly interfere with Court operations. - 3.
-A Court employee may present his grievance to Court Management on Court time.
+A Court employee selected as a representative in a grievance is required to obtain the permission from their immediate supervisor to absent from their duties to attend the grievance meeting.
+The employee representative shall give their supervisor reasonable advance notice to ensure that their absence will not unduly interfere with Court operations. - 3.
+A Court employee may present their grievance to Court Management on Court time.
 In scheduling the time, place and duration of any grievance meeting, both the employee and Court Management will give due consideration to the duties each has in the essential operations of the Court.